The Hearty Soul

 How Frequent Hair Dyeing Affected Chen’s Health

-Chen is a middle-aged woman from Harbin China that dealt with her grey hairs with monthly trips to the salon to get her hair colored.
+Chen is a middle-aged woman from Harbin China who deals with her grey hair with monthly trips to the salon to get her hair colored.
 She thought nothing of it until she felt a shortness of breath from walking up the stairs and noticed her eyes had a yellowish tint to them.
 After some testing doctors found that she had over 10 times the normal level of bilirubin in her body.

 Bilirubin is an orange-yellow pigmentation that is caused when your red blood cells break down from liver disease.
 The doctors found the cause of her liver disease to be her frequent hair dying and after undergoing treatment she was able to improve her condition.
 Like Chen, a lot of people are unaware of how the harsh chemicals in dyes can damage our liver.
 It is important to be aware of what you’re using on your scalp to keep your liver healthy and working at its best.(1)